Saccharinity: Introduction

 \subsection{Annotated contents}

-\nopagebreak \begin{list}{}{ } \item[Section~\ref{sec:Q}, p. \pageref{sec:Q}:] We define a class of tree forcings with ``lim-sup norm''.
-The forcing conditions are subtrees of a basic tree that satisfy ``along every branch, many nodes have many successors''. \item[Section~\ref{sec:nwi}, p. \pageref{sec:nwi}:] We introduce a general construction to iterate such lim-sup tree-forcings along non-wellfounded total orders.
+\nopagebreak \begin{list}{}{ } \item[Section~\ref{sec:Q}, p. \pageref{sec:Q}:] We define a class of finitely splitting tree forcings with ``lim-sup norm'': The forcing conditions are subtrees of a basic finitely splitting tree that satisfy ``along every branch, many nodes have many successors''. \item[Section~\ref{sec:nwi}, p. \pageref{sec:nwi}:] We introduce a general construction to iterate such lim-sup tree-forcings along non-wellfounded total orders.
 It turns out that the limit is proper, $\omega\ho$-bounding and has other nice properties similar to the properties of the lim-sup tree-forcings itself. \item[Section~\ref{sec:myI}, p. \pageref{sec:myI}:] We define (with respect to a lim-sup tree-forcing $Q$) the ideals $\strongmyI$ and $\myI$ (the $<2^\al0$-closure of $\strongmyI$).
 These ideals will generally not be ccc.
-We define what we mean by ``$X$ is measurable with respect to $\myI$'' and formulate the main theorem: Assuming CH and a Ramsey property for $Q$ (see Section~\ref{sec:tree}), we can force that all definable sets are measurable. \item[Section~\ref{sec:order}, p. \pageref{sec:order}:] Assuming CH, we construct an order $I$ which has many automorphisms and a certain cofinal sequence $(j_\alpha)_{\alpha\in\om2}$.
-We show that $P$ (the non-wellfounded iteration of $Q$ along the order $I$) forces that $2^\al0=\al2$, that $\myI$ is nontrivial, that for every definable set $X$ ``locally'' either all or no $\n\eta_{j_\delta}$ are in $X$ and that the set $\{\n\eta_{j_\delta}:\, \delta\in\om2\}$ is of measure 1 in the set $\{\n \eta_i:\, i\in I\}$. \item[Section~\ref{sec:tree}, p. \pageref{sec:tree}:] We assume a certain Ramsey property for $Q$.
-We show that \mbox{$\{\eta_i:\, i\in I\}$} is of measure 1 (with respect to $\myI$).
-Together with the result of the last section this proves the main theorem. \end{list}
+We define what we mean by ``$X$ is weakly measurable'' and formulate our application: Assuming CH and a Ramsey property for $Q$ (see Section~\ref{sec:tree}), we can force that all definable sets are weakly measurable.
+(This section requires only Section~\ref{sec:Q}.) \item[Section~\ref{sec:order}, p. \pageref{sec:order}:] Assuming CH, we construct an order $I$ which has many automorphisms and a cofinal sequence $(j_\alpha)_{\alpha\in\om2}$.
+We show that the non-wellfounded iteration of $Q$ along the order $I$ forces that $2^\al0=\al2$, that $\myI$ is nontrivial, that for every definable set $X$ ``locally'' either all or none of the generic reals $\n\eta_{j_\delta}$ are in $X$ and that the set $\{\n\eta_{j_\delta}:\, \delta\in\om2\}$ is of weak measure 1 in the set $\{\n \eta_i:\, i\in I\}$. \item[Section~\ref{sec:tree}, p. \pageref{sec:tree}:] We assume a certain Ramsey property for $Q$.
+We show that $\{\n \eta_i:\, i\in I\}$ is of weak measure 1.
+Together with the result of the previous section this proves the application. \item[Section~\ref{sec:cohen}, p. \pageref{sec:cohen}:] We give a brief comparison with the Cohen model.
+(This section requires only Sections~\ref{sec:Q} and~\ref{sec:myI}.) \end{list}